Stratigos/nodepubsubexample/README.md

 curl http://localhost:8000/badges
 ````

-see revision log for sequential steps to construct this broadcasting server
+@see revision log for sequential steps to construct this broadcasting server
+@see https://github.com/Stratigos/nodepubsubexamplesubscriber for subscription example